 - 1. Self-defense (see glossary), - 2.
-Intent or lack of intent at the time the student engaged in the conduct, - 1.
-The student's disciplinary history, - 2.
-A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 3.
-A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 4.
+Intent or lack of intent at the time the student engaged in the conduct, - 3.
+The student's disciplinary history, - 4.
+A disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct, - 5.
+A student's status in the conservatorship of the Department of Family and Protective Services (foster care), or - 6.
 A student's status as homeless.

-If the student is expelled, the Superintendent or their designee shall deliver to the student and the student's parent a copy of the order expelling the student.
+If the student is expelled, the board or its designee shall deliver to the student and the student's parent a copy of the order expelling the student.